biolink/biolink-model/docs/index.md

 ### Edge Properties

+ * [adjusted p value](adjusted_p_value.md) - The adjusted p-value is the probability of obtaining test results at least as extreme as the results actually observed, under the assumption that the null hypothesis is correct, adjusted for multiple comparisons.
+P is always italicized and capitalized.
+The actual P value* should be expressed (P=.
+04)  rather than expressing a statement of inequality (P<.
+05), unless P<.
+     * [bonferonni adjusted p value](bonferonni_adjusted_p_value.md) - The Bonferroni correction is an adjustment made to P values when several dependent or independent  statistical tests are being performed simultaneously on a single data set.
+To perform a Bonferroni  correction, divide the critical P value (α) by the number of comparisons being made.
+P is always italicized and  capitalized.
+The actual P value* should be expressed (P=.
+04) rather than expressing a statement of inequality  (P<.
+05), unless P<.
  * [aggregator knowledge source](aggregator_knowledge_source.md) - An intermediate aggregator resource from which knowledge expressed in an Association was retrieved downstream of the original source, on its path to its current serialized form.
  * [anatomical context qualifier](anatomical_context_qualifier.md) - A statement qualifier representing an anatomical location where an relationship expressed in an association took place (can be a tissue, cell type, or subcellular location).
  * [aspect qualifier](aspect_qualifier.md) - Composes with the core concept to describe new concepts of a different ontological type. e.g. a process in which the core concept participates, a function/activity/role held by the core concept, or a characteristic/quality that inheres in the core concept.